scalawithcats/scala-with-cats/src/pages/applicatives/index.md

     Cats provides a [`cats.syntax.apply`][cats.syntax.apply] module
     that makes use of `Semigroupal` and `Functor` to allow users to sequence functions with multiple arguments.

+  - `Parallel` converts
+    types with a `Monad` instance
+    to a related type with a `Semigroupal` instance.

   - `Applicative` extends `Semigroupal` and `Functor`.
     It provides a way of applying functions to parameters within a context.